 by Patrick Higgins

 Answers provided by Patrick Higgins, Vice President, Commercial Lending at Simmons Bank.
-He can be reached at 314.569.7253 or firstname.lastname@example.org.
-The views in this article are those of Patrick Higgins individually and do not reflect those of Simmons Bank.
+He can be reached at 314-569-7253 or firstname.lastname@example.org.
+The views and opinions expressed in this article are those of Patrick Higgins and are not endorsed by, and do not necessarily reflect the views of, Simmons Bank.
+Simmons Bank does not provide tax, accounting, or legal advice.